cs-ed/edtech-plan-ReyesSantos/README.md

 world.
 More than a traditional introduction to programming Computer Science Principes for high school students does not require prerequisite skills utilizing the curriculum on code.org.

-Computer Science Principles will be offered to High School students in grades 10-12. focus on High School students in grades 9-12.
-Describe your course including the name, description, and grade level.
+Computer Science Principles will focus on High School students in grades 10-12.

 ### Situation

-Currently our school does not offer compueter science course(s).
-All students are issued Chromebooks.
-Although student chromebooks are
+Currently our schools does not offer any Computer Science courses.
+In the Middle Schools and High Schools students are issued Hewlett-Packard Chromebooks.
+Student computers are updated at the beginning of their 10 grade school year.

-not homogonous and teachers are issued HP laptops.
-The course will have a mixture of individual and group/team assignments/competitions. english Language learners and Special Education students will be supported by both the teacher, colab teacher, and/or a paraprofessional.
+The course will have a mixture of individual and group collaboration assignments.
+English Language Learners, Special Education, and female students will be supported in a
+Teacher collaboration classroom setting.
+Currently the maximum of 38 students for each class.

 ## Plan

 ### Software Specificationss

 Starting a new course will require starting with the bare minimimum.
 Code.org and KhanAcademy.com offers curriculum lessons for free.
 Aries Gradebook and Google Classroom will be used for learning managment system.

 Teacher Computer:
 Device: HP Laptop